 “I’m gonna leave today again.
 I’ll stay in touch.
 Ya gots ta get Mike to clear me ‘fore I’s comin’ back.”

-We went to an instant photo kiosk and had his film developed.
+We went to an instant photo kiosk to have his film developed.
 They were dynamite, from the jam at Michael’s, my farewell, our ride up I-95, and the fight at the hospital.
 He took some posed pix at the motel pool.
 The clerk kept giving me the evil eye.
 My feet started tingling again.
 They were saying to hit the road.

 “I cain’t ask where you’ll go next and don’t tell me.
 I know you’ll land on yer feet.”

 “Ya ain’t heard the last o’ me yet, Jim Bob.”

 He reached into his wallet and handed me all the cash he had.
 I looked into his eyes, pocketed the cash, and it was time to go.
 The clerk had seen the transaction and was reaching for the phone.
 I couldn’t help myself from giving Jimmy a total lip-lock kiss – no tongue, though.

 “Ya don’ts havta put that in the story.”

 “Only if’n I sell it to the Rolling Stone.”

 I was out onto the street, putting out my thumb after turning left on A-1-A. I was a Parrothead, whistling ‘Wasted Away Again in Margaritaville.’